What is a Soul?

 Animals think.
 You can watch a cat figuring out how to get from where it is to where it wants to go.
 It doesn't (well, most of the time doesn't) go blindly, trying every possible path until by luck some perambulation gets it to its destination; it has a plan, and the plan doesn't involve knocking things over by accident.
 And for that matter, some form of cogitation had to happen for the cat to want to go from here to there in the first place.

 Intellect goes beyond that level of thought.
-While cats can think, they can't reason.
+While cats can think, they don't reason.
 They neither formulate nor answer questions of philosophy or metaphysics.
 The ability to go beyond the concrete into the abstract is the domain of intellect.

 Nor do cats invent.
 In its most rarefied form, intellect also provides inspiration, the "Aha!" moment that puts us on the path of discovery and points the way.